 Interns will develop skills to map already-existing systems of care, and they will co-create and lead care projects with the DCC.
-Interns will learn about different histories and practices of care work, focusing on the disability justice, healing justice, and transformative justice movements.
+Interns will learn about different histories and practices of care work, focusing on the disability justice and healing justice movements.

-During the pilot, we will focus on three overlapping themes:
+During the internship, we will focus on three overlapping themes:

-1- An exploration of history: disability culture and history, foundations of healing justice, transformative justice, disability justice.
+1- An exploration of history: disability culture and history, foundations of healing justice and disability justice.
 Exploring the question “what is care work?”

 2- An exploration of self: what do I bring to this work, who am I, what are my gifts?